pbp-acctg/pbp-cpa-ph/README.md

-# Cabrera & Reyes CPAs — Website
+# PBP CPA Accounting and Tax Services — Website

 A static, single-page website for a Philippine accounting & tax services firm.
 Plain HTML/CSS/JS — no build step, no framework, so it runs anywhere and is easy to host for free on GitHub Pages.